JustinWangsa/Inventory-Management-System-Website/AdminGuide.md

 # Admin Guide

-Welcome to the **Inventory Management Admin Guide**.
+Welcome to the **Tkuisa inventory management Admin Guide**.
 This guide is intended for administrators who manage and maintain the system, hosted on a **Raspberry Pi** server.

 ---